 Solving those issues were not always that easy, as MV Agusta does not exactly provide a reliable source of spare parts.
 Not entirely uncommon for a company with cash flow problems, skirting bankruptcy.
 There is a reason why you’ll come across part compatibility lists when googling for original MV Agusta parts.

 01. The original handlebar vibration dampeners came loose repeatedly due to vibration (the irony was not lost on me).
 This also caused the gas handle to jam a few times, quite unpleasant.

 02. The CDI unit is mounted directly above the exhaust.
 High temperatures have done a number on this piece of circuitry, leading to some odd engine behaviour.

 03. The decorative exhausts are riveted to the exhaust system.
 Vibration caused those rivets to loosen their respective holes.
-Then at 260 km/h on the German autobahn the 5mm thick steel bracket gave way due to what I suspect was a bad case of resonance.
+Then at 260 km/h on the German autobahn the 5mm thick steel bracket holding up the exhaust gave way due to what I suspect was a bad case of resonance.

 04. The starter relay is mounted upside down and it is not a potted variant.
 So you can guess what happens when rainwater finds its way in.
 Riding (or starting for that matter) in the rain was challenging until I replaced this part.

 05. The engine also often ran on 3 cylinders when riding in the rain.
 This was once combined with issues 02 and 04, which required some creative riding to get home.

 06. The electrical connection of the turn signals is affected by vibration, so periodically the connectors disconnect and the turn signals do not work.